5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 **Coming from macOS**: If you already have access to macOS, you can either download macOS from the App Store, via the [**OpenCore Legacy Patcher**](https://github.com/dortania/OpenCore-Legacy-Patcher) App or use [**ANYmacOS**](https://www.sl-soft.de/en/anymacos/).
 Botch can download macOS High Sierra to Ventura and create a USB Installer as well.

 ## Deployment
 Please read the following explanations carefully and thoroughly and follow the given instructions.
 In order to boot your PC with this EFI successfully, adjustments to the `config.plist` and used kexts may be necessary to adapt the config to your system configuration and the macOS version you want to install/run.

+In general: if your system has the same hardware specs as mine, you can use the EFI folder as us.
+You only need to enter the required data in the `PlatformInfo/Generic` section (Model, Serial Number, MLB, ROM, etc.).

 ### Preparing the `config.plist`
 Download my latest EFI Folder from the [**Releases**](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/releases) section and unpack it.
-Make sure to check the included `Changelog.md` as well, since it contains important background information and useful explanations.
+Make sure to check the included `Changelog.md` as well, since it contains important information about config changes and useful explanations.

 Select the config of your choice and rename it to `config.plist`.
 Open it with [**OCAT**](https://github.com/ic005k/QtOpenCoreConfig/releases) or a ProperTree and check the following sections/settings and adjust them to your needs:

 1. **ACPI/Add** Section.
 Add/Enable/Disable SSDTs as needed
-	- [**DMAR**] (optional): [DMAR replacement table](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Additional_Files/ACPI/DMAR.dsl) with specific Reserved Memory Region removed.
+	- [**DMAR**] (optional): [DMAR replacement table](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Additional_Files/ACPI/DMAR.dsl) with specific Reserved Memory Regions removed.
 For 3rd party LAN/Wifi/BT cards that won't work if VT-D and the Intel I225-V controller are enabled (macOS Big Sur and newer).
 	- **SSDT-AWAC-ARTC**: Custom variant of `SSDT-AWAC.` Disables AWAC Clock and enables `RTC` as `ARTC` instead.
 Also disables legacy `HPET` device.
 	- **SSDT-PORTS**: OS-agnostic USB Port Mapping Table for the Z490 Vision G. No additional USB Port kext or quirks are required.
-Since the USB ports are mapped via ACPI they will work in *any* version of macOS.
+Since the USB ports are mapped via ACPI, they will work in *any* version of macOS.
 Check [**this pdf**](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Additional_Files/USB/USB_Ports_List.pdf) for a detailed list of mapped ports. **NOTE**: macOS does not support USB 3.2 via the USB protocol.
 It requires Thunderbold 3 or newer instead to support speeds greater than 5 Gbit.
 So there's no speed benefit when using the red USB ports over the blue ones when running macOS!
 	- **SSDT-PLUG.aml**: Not needed for macOS 12 and newer.
 Also not needed when using `CPUFriend.kext` and `CPUFriendDataProvider.kext`.

 	**NOTE**: Additional info about these ACPI Tables can be found on my [**OC Little Repo**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features)